HomeMy WebLinkAboutMinutes_ZBA_04.20.2010Minutes of the Meeting of the

 right to lay water and sewer lines and right to install infrastructure.
 When a non-conforming

-structure, due to no fault of its own, finds itself in a catastrophic position we want that structure
+structure, due to no fault of its own, finds itself in a catastrophic position we want that

-according to UDC, it would be beneficial to other property owners.
+should be according to UDC, it would be beneficial to other property owners.

-Kreger stated that the UDC process is set up so that once this nonconforming structure has been
+Kreger stated that the UDC process is set up so that once this nonconforming structure has

 Wood stated that the structure is nearly rebuilt.